Saunved/mint-css/docs/class-list.md

-.dropdown-title | defines the dropdown name .dropdown-content | defines the list of dropdown elements .navbar-fixed | defines a navbar fixed to the top of the page navbar-fixed-bottom | defines a navbar fixed to the bottom of the page .sidenav | defines sidenav content
+.dropdown-title | defines the dropdown name .dropdown-content | defines the list of dropdown elements .navbar-fixed | defines a navbar fixed to the top of the page .navbar-fixed-bottom | defines a navbar fixed to the bottom of the page .sidenav | defines sidenav content
 .sidenav.active | indicates an active sidenav
 .slide-left | defines sidenav that slides in from left